Mirfield: Navigation

 During the 18th century, a canal was constructed through the town linking the River Calder with other rivers in the area.
 The canal is part of the Calder and Hebble Navigation.
 Its construction resulted in many industries in Mirfield, such as the textiles and boat yards.
 The canal is still in use for recreational users with duck-feeding being especially popular.

 Mirfield is the base of the Safe Anchor Trust, a charity founded in 1995 to provide canal boat trips for vulnerable and special needs people.
 In 2012, Princess Anne commissioned a new boat for the Trust.

 The Brontës

-Roe Head school, Mirfield, was a boarding school on the road from Leeds to Huddersfield where Charlotte Brontë went as a pupil on 17 January 1831, afterwards followed by her sisters Emily and Anne.
+Roe Head school, Mirfield, was a boarding school on the road from Leeds to Huddersfield where Charlotte Brontë went as a pupil on 17 January 1831, followed by her sisters Emily and Anne.
 Charlotte was happy there and later returned to teach.

 In April 1839 Anne returned to the town as governess to four children of the Ingham family of Blake Hall.
 Her unhappy experiences there were used in her first novel Agnes Grey.